 But there are some limitations

 There are some criticisms of the value investing strategy that revolves around the margin of safety principle.
-When applying the margin of safety formula it is assumed that the investor has accurately determined the intrinsic value the a company.
+When applying the margin of safety formula it is assumed that the investor has accurately determined the intrinsic value of the company.
 However, measuring the intrinsic value is easier said than done, and is also largely subjective.

-Also, value investors don’t tend to get swept up in investment fads or trends and generally stick to ‘blue chip’ stocks.
-However, this method can create a blind spot for fast growing start-ups that may not yet be profitable but have the potential to go gangbusters.
+Also, value investors don’t tend to get swept up in investment fads or trends and generally stick to ‘blue-chip’ stocks.
+However, this method can create a blind spot for fast-growing start-ups that may not yet be profitable but have the potential to go gangbusters.